 After AUD/USD hit the 1.0450 resistance level, the pair dropped like a rock yesterday!
-As it turns out, risk was off during the recent trading sessions as the U.K. released a downbeat BOE inflation report while the U.S. printed disappointing retail sales figures.
+As it turns out, the risk was off during the recent trading sessions as the U.K. released a downbeat BOE inflation report while the U.S. printed disappointing retail sales figures.

 Thank goodness I moved my stops to my highest entry price (1.0415) earlier during the day.
 The pair sold off so heavily that it broke below the rising trend line on the 4-hour chart and even below the 1.0400 handle!

 Since I was able to make the necessary trade adjustments, I was able to avoid a loss on my account.
-I managed to end up in breakeven for one position and with a tiny profit on my other position.
+I managed to end up in breakeven for one position and with a tiny profit in my other position.

 Here’s the breakdown: